You Can Win Valuable Prizes!

 So start writing, ladies and gents!
 You can submit as many articles as you’d like for judging.

-Please submit your articles only in RTF, MS-Word, AppleWorks, HTML, or plain text format, via e-mail.
-(Please do not send articles in .wps, or .pdf, thanks!)
+Please submit your articles only in RTF, MS-Word, OpenDocument, HTML, or plain text format, via e-mail.
+OpenOffice or LibreOffice .odt is preferred.
+(Please do not send articles in Microsoft Works format, thanks!)

 James Wesley, Rawles